Sources, Brokers, Triggers, Sinks

 Sources, Brokers, Triggers, Sinks, oh my!¶

 For the purposes of this tutorial, let's keep it simple.
-You will focus on three powerful Eventing components: Source
+You will focus on three powerful Eventing components: Source, Trigger and Broker.
+We'll then bring this all together by using a Knative Service as a Sink for our CloudEvents.

 Let's take a look at how these components interact: